puppetlabs/puppetdb/documentation/api/query/v4/events.markdown

 value of this field is always boolean (`true` or `false` without quotes), and it is not supported by the regex match operator.

+`environment`
+: the environment associated with the reporting node

 ##### Notes on fields that allow `NULL` values

 In the case of a `skipped` resource event, some of the fields of an event may